 Access and govern data wherever it resides - in the cloud and on-premise

-In today’s Hybrid IT organization, CIO’s no longer have the luxury of thinking only about what’s contained within an organization’s “four walls” or even its firewall.
-They are faced with a new reality that their IT comprises a mix of cloud and on-premise IT systems, all of which need to be integrated.
+In today's Hybrid IT organization, CIO's no longer have the luxury of thinking only about what's contained within an organization's "four walls" or even its firewall.
+They are faced with a new reality that their IT comprises a mix of cloud and on-premise IT systems — hence the "hybrid" in "hybrid IT" — all of which need to be integrated.
 The last thing anyone wants is to fragment their data across the cloud.
 The right approach to cloud integration prevents this and ensures companies can retain control of all of their data assets.

-There’s no doubt that cloud computing represents a permanent transformation to the IT landscape.
-As enterprises adopt cloud computing and wrestle with increasing volumes of big data, hybrid data integration from Informatica is essential to enable access to the data wherever it resides – in the cloud and on-premise – and to bring it together to unlock critical information to help you get the most from your IT systems and increase your competitiveness.
+There's no doubt that cloud computing has permanently transformed the IT landscape.
+As enterprises adopt cloud computing and wrestle with increasing volumes of big data, hybrid data integration from Informatica is essential to enable access to the data wherever it resides – in the cloud and on-premise – and to bring it together in a hybrid IT system to unlock critical information to help you get the most from your existing IT structures and increase your competitiveness.